karadogankaan/nanosecond_cpu_usage_plotter/README.md

 # Discussion
 My program is open for improvements.
 My program, which I run with Stat, is in a state of closing and opening every time it is read.
 The interval between each opening and closing is not 1 microsecond, it times out and makes delays.
-I preferred to write a wrapper with bash script for my program where I call the gnuplot command with the system() call.
+I preferred to write a wrapper with bash script for my program where I call the gnuplot command with the `system() call` .
 This is because my program is under development.

 # Screenshots